theZiz/hase/hase_readme.txt

 - Username guessing with C4A profile information
 - server improvements
 - better weapon illustration
+- Notice of sprite is used by another player

 1.4.7.2
 - Added button arrow images to sparrow3d and use them now in hase in the help